viv-garot/tf-variables/README.md

-# sample repo - null provider
+# sample repo - use count - null provider - use count.index

 ## Description
-This is a simple repo for learning Terraform null_resource
+This is a simple repo for learning Terraform null_resource along with the count meta-argument

 ## Pre-requirements